gear-foundation/academy/docs/03-intermediate/03-wait-wake-system/handle-reply-wait-wake.md

     }
     // ...
 ```

-However, this time it will go into the third variant, send a response and set the status to `MessageStatus::Waiting`.
+However, this time, it proceeds to the third variant, sends a response, and sets the status to `MessageStatus::Waiting`.

-Now, let's examine this process as a whole:
+Now, let's review this process as a whole:

 ![Code part 2](../img/03/wait_wake_code.gif)